-Attended the Dialogue of Civilizations Switzerland, where she sprung herself into the capital of diplomacy, international peace, and security.
+She attended a Dialogue of Civilizations to Switzerland, where she sprung herself into the capital of diplomacy, international peace, and security.

-Francesca was also a research assistant for Professor Denise Garcia on issues of lethal autonomous weapons and weaponized artificial intelligence and their impact on global governance.
+She was a research assistant for Professor Denise Garcia on issues of lethal autonomous weapons and weaponized artificial intelligence.

 More Student Paths